Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

-Each 0.5 mL dose of INFLUVAC TETRA contains four types of influenza virus fragments in a phosphate buffered salt solution.
+Each 0.5 mL dose of INFLUVAC TETRA contains 15 micrograms of each of the four types of influenza virus fragments in a phosphate buffered salt solution:

 - potassium chloride, monobasic potassium phosphate, dibasic sodium phosphate dihydrate, sodium chloride, calcium chloride dihydrate, magnesium chloride hexahydrate and water for injections.

 The vaccine also contains limited quantities of egg protein (ovalbumin or chicken proteins), formaldehyde, cetrimonium bromide, sodium citrate, sucrose, gentamicin sulfate, traces of tylosine tartrate, hydrocortisone and polysorbate 80.

 INFLUVAC TETRA is not made with any human blood or blood products, or any other substances of human origin.